stele95/LinVAM/README.md

 Linux Voice Activated Macro

 ## Status
+This project is in a work in progress state, meaning both UI and functionality will be improved in the future.

 Currently supported languages (just for voice input, UI is in English):
 - English
 - Russian